 What’s the extraction fan for?

 Extraction is essential for any type of growing.
 The role of the extraction fan is to ensure that there are constant air exchanges in the grow space.
 Without this, air will stagnate and humidity will rise, causing numerous problems.
-If noise output is a concern for you, make sure you select the silent option when using our Grow Tent Builder.
-The silent option gives you an EC fan and acoustic ducting.
-EC fans run much quieter than AC fans, making them a better choice.
+If noise output is a concern for you, make sure you pick a EC fans run much quieter than AC fans, making them a better choice.
 They are also far more energy efficient as when you lower the speed, you will also reduce the power draw of the fan, making it far more economical to use over a long period of time.